To apply for this course, you need:

 - Tailor your studies to your interests with a wide choice of modules and a research project covering an issue that interests you.

-- Kingston Law School's expert academic team includes National Teaching Award winners and fellows from the Higher Education Academy, as well as lecturing staff who combine teaching with legal practice, research and scholarship.
+- The Department of Law's expert academic team includes National Teaching Award winners and fellows from the Higher Education Academy, as well as lecturing staff who combine teaching with legal practice, research and scholarship.

 - Kingston upon Thames has been rated London's happiest borough and has the lowest crime rate in London, as well as fast transport links to the city centre.

-Kingston University's LLM courses allow you to specialise and tailor your degree to a topic of your choice, while also giving you the flexibility to take modules on other subjects, making it flexible and easy to adapt to your interests and career goals.
+Kingston University's LLM course allows you to specialise and tailor your degree to a topic of your choice, while also giving you the flexibility to take modules on other subjects, making it flexible and easy to adapt to your interests and career goals.

 You will complete work worth 180 credits by studying four 30-credit modules and one 60-credit dissertation module.

-In addition to the Law School's team of highly skilled academics, courses are taught by experienced practitioners, and many of our lecturing staff combine teaching with legal practice.
+In addition to the Department of Law's team of highly skilled academics, courses are taught by experienced practitioners, and many of our lecturing staff combine teaching with legal practice.
 This helps to ensure that the courses are constantly refreshed with the latest industry thinking and practice, and provides you with the opportunity to mix with people who can provide hands-on experience and insight into their area of legal work.

-Kingston Law School has strong links with The Law Society, the professional body that represents practising solicitors in England and Wales.
+The Department of Law has strong links with The Law Society, the professional body that represents practising solicitors in England and Wales.

 Information for international students